LordNoteworthy/cpu-internals/micro-architectrure.md

 ### Northbridge/Southbridge

-- __Northbridge__ is the chip whose main role is to connect (provide a bridge between) the CPU and the RAM memory.
+- __Northbridge__  or (host bridge) is the chip whose main role is to connect the CPU and the RAM memory.
 It also connects the CPU to the AGP and PCI Express slots.
 These are all processes which have to go really fast.
 - The __Southbridge__ is more relaxed and connects the CPU via the Northbridge to the I/O devices.
 E.g. ATA hard drives, USBs, standard PCI slots, sound and Ethernet.
 These connections (bridges) are actually very fast but by comparison with the CPU are they slow.

 <p align="center">